rancher/rancher-docs/versioned_docs/version-2.7/reference-guides/about-the-api/api-tokens.md

 ## Disable Tokens in Generated Kubeconfigs

 1. Set the `kubeconfig-generate-token` setting to `false`.
 This setting instructs Rancher to no longer automatically generate a token when a user clicks on download a kubeconfig file.
-Once this setting is deactivated, a generated kubeconfig references the [Rancher CLI](../cli-with-rancher/kubectl-utility.md#authentication-with-kubectl-and-kubeconfig-tokens-with-ttl) to retrieve a short-lived token for the cluster.
+When this setting is deactivated, a generated kubeconfig references the [Rancher CLI](../cli-with-rancher/kubectl-utility.md#authentication-with-kubectl-and-kubeconfig-tokens-with-ttl) to retrieve a short-lived token for the cluster.
 When this kubeconfig is used in a client, such as `kubectl`, the Rancher CLI needs to be installed to complete the log in request.

 2. Set the `kubeconfig-token-ttl-minutes` setting to the desired duration in minutes.
 By default, `kubeconfig-token-ttl-minutes` is 960 (16 hours).